-Use the A/V source button on your remote control to toggle through source modes: PC mode, HDMI mode, and composite mode.
-This button has the same function as the Source toggle button on the top left of the computer.
+Use the A/V source button on your remote control to toggle between source modes: PC mode and gaming mode.
 If used while your are in gaming mode, the following buttons will still affect PC mode:

-- A/V Switches source (PC, HDMI, composite) - Volume Affects the volume of the computer as well, when changed in gaming mode - Mute Mutes sound in games and on computer - Media Center Automatically switches back to computer and opens Media Center - Power Returns the system to PC mode, from where you can then place the system into Sleep mode or shut it down.
+- A/V Switches between sources (PC, HDMI)

+- Volume Affects the volume of the computer as well, when changed in gaming mode

+- Mute Mutes sound in games and on computer

+- Media Center (Start) Automatically switches back to computer and opens Media Center

+- Power Places the system into Sleep mode.